mobfarm/FastPdfKit/README.md

 # FastPdfKit

-This repository contains the FastPdfKit library with a sample project.
+This repository contains the FastPdfKit iOS library with some sample projects.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
-For more information, see [the FastPdfKit website](http://fastpdfkit.com).
+For more information, see the [FastPdfKit website](http://fastpdfkit.com) and the [Support website](http://support.fastpdfkit.com).

+### Update: 1.0.15 (Aug 09th, 2011)
+* Added support to link annotation with Remote Go-To actions.
+* Updated manual with latest methods.

 ### Update: 1.0.14 (Aug 05th, 2011)
 * Added methods to convert points and rect to and from different coordinate systems.
 Take a look at the MFDocumentViewController for details.